 - Areas closed to fishing to protect sensitive fish populations and habitats.
 Vessels with commercial reef fish permits must have a working satellite-based vessel monitoring system, (VMS) to enforce these closures.

-In the Gulf of Mexico, commercial fishermen harvested over 3.2 million pounds of red snapper in 2011.
-Recreational fishermen landed over 4.3 million pounds in 2011.
+In the Gulf of Mexico, commercial fishermen harvested more than 3.6 million pounds of red snapper in 2011.
+Recreational fishermen landed more than 4.6 million pounds in 2011.

-In 2010, the ex-vessel value of the red snapper fishery was $10.2 million.
-The average ex-vessel price per pound was $3.36 in 2010.
+In 2011, the ex-vessel value of the Gulf of Mexico red snapper commercial fishery was $11.6 million.
+The median ex-vessel price per pound was $4.25 in 2011.
 (Ex-vessel refers to the price fishermen receive for their catch.)

 Data on imports and exports do not differentiate between species of snapper and grouper.
 In general, imported snappers and groupers are dominant in the U.S. market, with imports far exceeding the amount supplied by U.S. commercial fisheries.

 Red snapper are a favorite target for sport fishermen.
-In the Gulf of Mexico, managers allot 49% of the total allowable catch to the recreational fishery.
+In the Gulf of Mexico, managers allot 49 percent of the total allowable catch to the recreational fishery.
 Red snapper must be a certain size to be caught, and there is a limit on how many red snapper anglers can catch per day.
 The recreational fishing season is from June 1 to September 30 (but this varies year to year as it is subject to early closure if harvest projections indicate the season should be shorter).
 Charter vessels must have a permit.
 In the South Atlantic, red snapper typically must be a certain size to be caught, and there is a limit on how many red snapper anglers can catch per day.
 However, all harvest, including that by recreational fishermen, has been prohibited in the South Atlantic since 2010.
-In September 2012, the recreational red snapper fishery in the South Atlantic will be temporarily reopened.
-The recreational season will open for two consecutive weekends of Fridays, Saturdays, and Sundays, from September 14 through 16 and 21 through 23.
-During the recreational season, fishermen may keep one fish per person per day with no size limit.
-The 2012 recreational catch limit is 9,399 fish.
+In September 2012, the recreational red snapper fishery in the South Atlantic was temporarily reopened.
+During the recreational season, fishermen were allowed to keep one fish per person per day with no size limit.
+The 2012 recreational catch limit was 9,399 fish.